elazarg/bilang/LANGAUGE.md

-# BiLang Language Reference
+# Vegas Language Reference

 ## Overview

-BiLang is a domain-specific language for specifying strategic games and multi-party protocols with **distribution transparency**.
+Vegas is a domain-specific language for specifying strategic games and multi-party protocols with **distribution transparency**.
 Programs are written as sequential game descriptions that compile to distributed implementations preserving game-theoretic properties.

 ### Design Philosophy